 Time limit for receiving payments

-In most cases, claims are finalised and paid out within two (2) to three (3) months (sooner for income protection claims), but this depends on the complexity of the claim and whether you have met all the criteria.
+In most cases, claims are finalised and paid out within two (2) to three (3) months (sooner for income protection insurance claims), but this depends on the complexity of the claim and whether you have met all the criteria.

-If we advise you that you have reasonable prospects of success and that the claim is economically worthwhile to purse, we will send you a proper written advice and a proposal.
+If we advise that you have reasonable prospects of success and that the claim is economically worthwhile to purse, we will send you a proper written advice and a proposal.
 Our proposal will set out, in plain English, a realistic estimate of how long we believe your case will take to resolve and the likely cost.

 Generally speaking, most claims are able to be resolved within 2 to 3 months from when the claim starts.
 If the case goes to trial (which is highly unlikely) this can add a further 6 to 12 months to the time estimate.